nraomobiquityinc/Slacker/README.md

   Slacker processes Slack Slash Command requests and executes pre-defined actions before responding to Slack.
 It deals with the networking aspects of your bot so you can focus on functionality.

+  Slacker is a node-based application and uses MongoDB for persisting user authentication-related data.

 ## Setup

   1. Clone this repository.